RobBollons/robbollons.github.io/_posts/2016-01-11-using-vim-as-a-javascript-ide.md

 If you're new to Vim and want to get started then try reading my other guide first: [Getting started with Vim](/2016/01/01/getting-started-with-vim/)

-Here's what we're going to cover in this article:
+Here's what we're going to cover in this article though:

  - Installing Plugins
  - Code Completion